MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 4. The restore operation begins immediately.

 > [!IMPORTANT]
-> Self-service PITR is not supported between environments that are on different regions.
+> Self-service Point in Time Restore (PITR) is not supported between environments that are on different regions.
 For more details, refer to the "Known issues" section later in this topic .

 ### Restore operation failure